 We are often told that eating chocolate is good for your mood and will help to give you a boost of happiness during a long day.
 But what is the science behind this claim and is it something that we should all actually be doing?

 Furthermore, are there additional health benefits to be gained from eating chocolate beyond improving your mood?
 There is much conflicting advice on whether we should be eating chocolate regularly, with several well-respected nutritionists on either side of the fence.
 Keep reading for a breakdown of this information that should help you to make your own mind up!

 Chocolate is made by roasting cocoa beans and combining them with sugar.
 Other ingredients will also be added during the production process depending on the manufacturer.

 There are several different types of chocolate, with milk chocolate, dark chocolate and white chocolate being the most popular varieties.
 Milk chocolate contains certain dairy milk components and will generally have a light appearance and sweet flavour.
 Dark chocolate will mostly be made up of cocoa and will be quite dark and bitter.
 And finally, white chocolate uses only cocoa butter instead of the beans, making it much sweeter than the other two types.
 White chocolat is favoured by bakers for its sweet flavour.

-When it comes to considering how healthy chocolate is, dark chocolate is the optimum choice.
+When it comes to considering how healthy chocolate is, dark chocolate is widely acknowledged to be the optimum choice.
 For this reason, including dark chocolate in your diet every day is the type of chocolate we will discuss in this article for its potential health benefits.

 Studies have shown that eating approximately 100g of dark chocolate every day can help to lower your blood pressure.
 Eating this chocolate every day could also help to improve cognitive function, as well as lowering levels of LDL cholesterol in the body and aiding digestion.